eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 As you need to transport the job files to the machine ( a complex job or job sequences can be gigabytes!), you need connectivity.
 There are probably multiple CAD/CAM engineers who will need access.
 On the other hand, the job files are intellectual property allowing to replicate the part.
 Which can be a mold for a soda bottle, or turbine for an airplane.

+Authenticated sessions and security considerations seem to be a rather recent development for some control providers.

 Depending on spec or requirements, additional software can be installed - easier calibration tools, clients, license managers, even [app stores](https://www.okuma.com/okuma-app-store) .

 And is just scratching the surface.